getify/monio/MONIO.md

 IO.do(function *main(){
     // `yield` of an IO instance (like `await` with
     // promises in an `async..await` function) will
-    // chain/unwrap the IO, asynchronously if neccessary var resp = yield getData("/some/data");
+    // chain/unwrap the IO, asynchronously if necessary var resp = yield getData("/some/data");

     yield renderMessage(resp.msg);